thallada/thallada.github.io/_posts/2022-10-05-modmapper-putting-every-skyrim-mod-on-a-map-with-rust.md

             src="/img/blog/modmapper-clipping-example3.jpg" />
             <figurecaption>
                 <em>
-                    Example of a conflict between two mods that both chose the same spot to put a building and tree so they are clipping.
-Screenshot by <a
+                    Conflict between a building and a tree.
+Screenshot by <a href="https://www.nexusmods.com/skyrimspecialedition/users/51448566">
-                    href="https://www.nexusmods.com/skyrimspecialedition/users/51448566">
-                    Janquel</a>
+                    Janquel</a>.
                 </em>
             </figurecaption>
         </figure>